meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 meltano install
 ```

-If you get an error that your custom extractor is uninstallable try adding a pip_url variable to your meltano.yml like in the example below.
+If you get an error that your custom extractor is uninstallable try adding a `pip_url` variable to your `meltano.yml`:

 ```yml
 # ...